ROCm/rocSHMEM/docs/install.rst

 Installing from a Package Manger
 ---------------------------------

-On a Ubuntu, rocSHMEM can be installed with the following command:
+On Ubuntu, rocSHMEM can be installed with the following command:

 .. code-block:: bash